 Rohan Menon, Club President exclaimed: "UNICEF has empowered me to make a change in the world, and has given me a community of friends and activists that support me throughout.”

 2019 - 2020 Clubs Challenge Winners

-A special congratulations to the 2019 - 2020 Clubs Challenge winners: College Preparatory School of America UNICEF Club, Washington-Liberty High School UNICEF Club, and Detroit Country Day High School UNICEF Club!
+Shout out to the 2019 - 2020 Clubs Challenge winners: College Preparatory School of America UNICEF Club, Washington-Liberty High School UNICEF Club, and Detroit Country Day High School UNICEF Club!
 Well done.